Launching a CPF:

 Following the deadline for submission of reports by Groups, the CPF Manager will collate responses and present these to the Prime Minister’s Policy Unit.
 The Policy Unit will ensure that the policy suggestions feed into future policy development.
 Where appropriate, representatives from CPF Groups will be invited to a roundtable discussion with the Policy Unit in order to explore their ideas in further detail.
 A Ministerial reply will subsequently be prepared and circulated to CPF Groups.

 It is important that all Party Members know about the activities of the CPF.
-Group Coordinators and Association Officers should consider sending a copy of Group discussion reports to all members of the Association.
+Group Coordinators and Association Officers should send a copy of Group discussion reports to all the attendees and all members of the Association.
 Informing local Conservatives about the feedback going into Ministerial Departments will help to build the presence of CPF and encourage involvement.

 Members must ensure that any use of social networking sites to promote CPF activities does not breach the Party’s requirement that Members do not compose, disseminate or promote content which is illegal, offensive, in bad taste, immoral or could otherwise be a source of embarrassment to the Party.